Title: Thunder Over Musutafu

 Until one day when the unexpected intersection of two outliers of Earth's population meant that he could.

 Midoriya Izuku slowly trudged his way home from Aldera Junior High School, half-heartedly flipping through the charred and water-smudged pages of 'Hero Analysis for the Future Volume 13'.
 Thankfully Kacchan had damaged but not destroyed his notebook during his outburst.
 The thought of losing so many months of hard work and detailed notes made Izuku want to vomit.
 He had plenty of spare Kukuyo notebooks waiting for him at home, though.
 It would take some time and effort, but he could transfer everything to a new, dry, unburnt replacement.
-And then he would finish Volume 13 before continuing on to Volume 14.
+And then he would finish Volume 13 properly before continuing on to Volume 14.

 And someday, he would use all the notes that he was taking all these years to help himself succeed in his quest to become the Number One hero.